truthRestorer/truth-cli/README.md

 truth-cli analyze -d 7 -f
 ```

-> This will take a lot of time.
+> **This will take a lot of time, and the file size can be very large(130 mb for truth-cli when the dep is 6), so please just not do this**

 **Only Generate file:**